Walk Japan - Kumano Kodo Trail

 The trip ends after breakfast this morning at our hotel in Osaka.

-There are no activities planned today, so you are free to depart from Osaka at any time.
-If your flight is departing later in the day luggage storage facilities are available at our hotel.
-If you would like an airport transfer today, you need to depart from either Kansai International Airport (KIX) or Osaka International Airport.
-The transfer will be unescorted and on public transport (metro and train or airport limousine shared shuttle bus) with tickets and information being supplied by your tour leader.
+There are no activities planned today, so you're free to depart from Osaka at any time.
+If your flight is departing later in the day, luggage storage facilities are available at our hotel.

-If you have time to spend here, Osaka has all the galleries and museums you'd expect of a large city including the unusual Instant Ramen Museum where visitors can have a go at creating their own cup noodle!
-Or take a walk around the Namba area, one of Osaka's most vibrant and interesting districts where kilometres of covered arcades criss-crossed by canals and rivers, open up to back streets filled with history and small shops.
+If you have time to spend here, Osaka has all the galleries and museums you'd expect of a large city including the unusual Instant Ramen Museum where visitors can have a go at creating their own cup noodles!
+It's also worth taking a walk around the Namba area, one of Osaka's most vibrant and interesting districts where kilometres of covered arcades, crisscrossed by canals and rivers, open up to back streets filled with history and small shops.

 What's Included